How charity-funded research aims to improve access and recruitment to lung cancer clinical trials

 The design meant that patients could take the information away with them, allowing them to digest and revisit the information when it suited them.

-The Lung I-ACT team will now gather survey data and conduct interviews over the next six months to identify whether the resources have been effective in improving conversations about clinical trial and increasing uptake.
+The Lung I-ACT team will now collect survey data and carry out interviews over the next six months.
+The work will assess whether the resources improve conversations about clinical trials and increase participation.

-Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, said: “The Lung I-ACT study is such a vital piece of research and one that we as a charity is proud to fund.
+Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, said: “The Lung I-ACT study is a vital piece of research and one we are proud to fund as a charity.

-“Clinical trials play a crucial part in our fight against lung cancer.
-Not only can trials pave the way for new treatment options in the future, they also offer much-needed hope to patients.
-And for those living with lung cancer, hope is their rocket fuel.”
+“Clinical trials play a crucial role in the fight against lung cancer.
+They help develop new treatments and offer patients much-needed hope.
+For people living with lung cancer, hope is their rocket fuel.”

-Professor Catherine Henshall, Chief Investigator of the Lung I-ACT project said: “The aim is that once the new resource is rolled out nationally it will enable patients to have much better information about, and access to, new and innovative treatments from clinical trials that could ultimately save lives.”
+Professor Catherine Henshall, Chief Investigator of the Lung I-ACT project, said: “Once the new resource rolls out nationally, it will give patients better information and improved access to innovative treatments through clinical trials.
+These trials could ultimately save lives.”

 For any further information, please contact lung-i-act@brookes.ac.uk